-Ben Dudek is an employment attorney in the Columbia office who uses his legal and legislative experience to provide clients with substantive counsel.
+Ben Dudek is an employment attorney in the Columbia office who uses his legal and legislative experience to assist clients with their workplace matters.
 He is very active in defending employers against administrative charges and lawsuits in state and federal courts.
 Ben represents clients in matters involving the Americans with Disabilities Act (ADA); Title VII discrimination, retaliation, and harassment; the Family and Medical Leave Act (FMLA); the Age Discrimination in Employment Act (ADEA); wrongful discharge; and wage and hour laws.
 He also assists clients facing union campaigns and unfair labor practice proceedings.

 Ben devotes another part of his practice to drafting non-compete and non-solicitation agreements for clients to protect their customers and competitive assets.
 He also advises clients on how to enforce these agreements as well as defend against claims from competitors related to unfair competition.